Sulfite: Structure

 Sulfite is a ligand in coordination chemistry.
 The structure of Co(ethylenediamine)_{2}(SO_{3})N_{3}.

 The structure of the sulfite anion can be described with three equivalent resonance structures.
 In each resonance structure, the sulfur atom is double-bonded to one oxygen atom with a formal charge of zero (neutral), and sulfur is singly bonded to the other two oxygen atoms, which each carry a formal charge of −1, together accounting for the −2 charge on the anion.
-There is also a non-bonded lone pair on the sulfur, so the structure predicted by VSEPR theory is trigonal pyramidal, as in ammonia (NH_{3}).
+There is also a non-bonded lone pair on the sulfur, so the structure predicted by VSEPR theory is trigonal pyramidal, as in ammonia (NH3).
 In the hybrid resonance structure, the S−O bonds are equivalently of bond order one and one-third.

 Evidence from ^{17}O NMR spectroscopic data suggests that protonation of the sulfite ion gives a mixture of isomers:

 Commercial uses

 Sulfites are used as a food preservative or enhancer.
 They may come in various forms, such as: